joergkrause/nyaf/docs/md/docs/store/overview.md

 export default store;
 ~~~

-Now the usage within a component.
+Now see the usage within a component.
 First, you must configure the store with the elements written before.
 As shown it's easy to combine reducers and add the various actions.
 To have the state typed a generic is being used.

 ~~~ts
 import counterReducer from '../reducer/counter.reducer';